Lang2Lift: A Language-Guided Autonomous Forklift System for Outdoor Industrial Pallet Handling: Lang2Lift Framework for Autonomous Forklifts

 \item \textbf{Pose Transformation to Fork Reference Frame}: Based on the orientation check result, we apply the appropriate geometric transformation to position the reference frame at the optimal fork insertion point

-where $\mathbf{T}_1$ represents a 90° clockwise rotation around the Y-axis followed by a 0.6m translation along the X-axis, and $\mathbf{T}_2$ includes an additional 180° rotation around the Z-axis with a 1.2m X-axis translation to correct the orientation. \end{enumerate}
+where $\mathbf{T}_1$ (Fig.~\ref{fig:pose_transform}b) is a homogeneous transformation that represents a 90° clockwise rotation around the $\mathit{y}$-axis followed by a 0.6\,m translation along the $\mathit{x}$-axis, and $\mathbf{T}_2$ (Fig.~\ref{fig:pose_transform}d) includes an additional 180° rotation around the $\mathit{z}$-axis with a 1.2\,m $\mathit{x}$-axis translation. \end{enumerate}